-Of course, this approach can only be applied to data types for which a deterministic hash can be computed.
+This approach can only be applied to data types for which a deterministic hash can be computed.

 By default Parsl can compute sensible hashes for basic data types: str, int, float, None, as well as more some complex types: functions, and dictionaries and lists containing hashable types.